-We are pleased to welcome you to our online 2020 conference Moving Forward: Fragmentation, Polarization and Hybridity in Cyberspace.
+We are pleased to welcome you to our 2021 conference Governing through crisis.
+Conflict, crises and the politics of cyberspace.

 THE HAGUE PROGRAM FOR CYBER NORMS was set up in cooperation with the Dutch Ministry of Foreign Affairs following the Global Conference on Cyber Space (GCCS) in 2015, hosted in the same city that gives our program its name.
 We support the development and understanding of international norms with regard to the development and use of ICTs and related technologies, applying critical thinking to cyber peace and security issues.
 The program is part of the Institute of Security and Global Affairs of Leiden University, the oldest university in the Netherlands, having been founded in 1575, and located at the university’s brand new The Hague campus – blending the old with the new in more ways than one.

 We aim to be an independent and inclusive platform, welcoming both academic and non-academic partners.
 Besides this conference, we are planning other conferences and activities over the next few years to connect with international thinkers and practitioners on issues related to cyber norms.

 We wish you an inspiring and fruitful conference!